cozy/cozy-stack/docs/architecture.md

 There are downsides, mostly:

 1. It can be harder to manage more databases.
-2. We don't really know how well CouchDB will perform with so many databases.
-3. It's no longer possible to use a single view for documents from doctypes that are no longer in the same database.
+2. It's no longer possible to use a single view for documents from doctypes that are no longer in the same database.

-We think that we can work on that and the pros will outweight the cons.
+We think that we can work on that and the pros will outweigh the cons.

 ### Metrics